darumilli/React-App-Movie-Recommendation/README.md

 - Get recommendations for similar movies
 - Responsive design
 - Personalized movie recommendations based on user preferences
-- Integration with a Flask backend for handling API requests
+- Integration with a FastAPI backend for handling API requests

 ## Installation